EMODnet/EMODnet-Biology-Interpolation-Calanus/README.md

 [![DOI](https://zenodo.org/badge/452690474.svg)](https://zenodo.org/badge/latestdoi/452690474)
 ![GitHub top language](https://img.shields.io/github/languages/top/gher-uliege/EMODnet-Bio-Interp-Calanus)

-Spatial interpolation of Calanus observation in the North Sea.
+Spatial interpolation of _Calanus finmarchicus_ and _Calanus helgolandicus_ observations in the North Sea using the [`DIVAnd`](https://github.com/gher-uliege/DIVAnd.jl) software tool.

+## Objectives

+The objective of this project is twofold:
+1. Create gridded maps of _Calanus finmarchicus_ and _Calanus helgolandicus_ abundances and
+2. Develop and apply a multivariate approach in the interpolatio method.

-## CPR data
+## Data

 __CPR__ stands for Continuous Plankton Recorder.
 It is an instrument, towed by volunteer merchant ships, designed to capture plankton samples.
 CPR datasets are unique in the sense that data have been acquired in a consistent way (same method) for more that 70 years.

+The domain of interest ranges from 41.25°N to 67.0°N and from 20.5°W to 11.75°E.

 ### How does it work?